Shadow Cabinet of Christopher Luxon: Organised crime

 In mid–June 2022, Luxon announced that the National Party if elected into government would introduce several anti-gang legislation banning gang insignia in public spaces and social media platforms such as Instagram and TikTok, and giving the Police special powers to disperse gang gatherings, and preventing certain gang members from associating with each other or obtaining firearms.
 The National Party had unveiled its anti-gang policies at its Northern Regional Conference in response to heightened gang activity and conflict that year.

 In response, Waikato Mongrel Mob leader Sonny Fatupaito claimed that National's proposed policies would discriminate against Māori and Pasifika while criminologist Dr. Jarrod Gilbert suggested focusing on the gang's criminal activities.
 Despite supporting National's anti-gang policies, the ACT Party's firearms law reform and justice spokeswoman Nicole McKee expressed concern that legitimate firearms owners could be affected by some of the legislation.
 Former National Party MP, cabinet minister, and police officer Chester Borrows questioned the effectiveness of his party's proposed anti-gang policies, citing the failure of previous anti-gang insignia legislation in Whanganui.

+On 11 June, National announced that it would adopt several anti-gang policies include banning gang patches in public and giving Police the power to issue Firearms Prohibition Orders, dispersal notices, and "Consorting Prohibition" notices barring gang associates from associating with each other.

+On 18 June, Luxon and justice spokesperson Paul Goldsmith announced that a National government would make gang membership an aggravating factor in criminal sentencing.
+The policy announcement came in response to a large gang presence in Ōpōtiki during the funeral of a local Mongrel Mob leader that week.
+Police Minister Ginny Andersen described the policy as unnecessary, stating that existing legislation took into account gang membership when sentencing criminals.

+On 25 June, Luxon announced several law and order policies including limiting judges' ability to give sentencing discounts, scrapping "cultural reports" and the Labour Government's "prisoner reduction" target, and boosting investment in victim support funding and rehabilitation programmes for remand prisoners.